Takosaga/Takosaga/README.md

 ### [Automated Proliferation Assessment (Computer Vision for a Medical Use Case)](https://github.com/Takosaga/EHH-2025)

+Challenge: It is time consuming to manually mark positive growth in cells to detech tumors.
+Results: We labled and fine-tuned a YOLO model to detect growths in a given area selected in an area of a cell.

 Developed during European Healthcare Hackathon 2025 in Prague, the project aims to address the challenges in assessing the Ki-67 protein—a key marker of cell proliferation used to determine tumor grade and aggressiveness.

 * Worked in an unfamiliar field of the medical field in a different country